kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 Client -> Browser -> VIP -> LB -> (API gateway/Router) -> User/Feed/Media/Friendship Service    -> Database -> Query Service -> Browser -> Client
 ```
 ### Detail Analysis of each component in architecture
+#### **VIP/virtual IP**
-- **VIP/virtual IP**. refers to the symbolic hostname (for example myWebService.domain.com) that resolves to a load balancer system.
+- refers to the symbolic hostname (for example myWebService.domain.com) that resolves to a load balancer system.
+#### **LB/Load Balancer**
-- **LB/Load Balancer** : All requests coming from our clients will go through a load balancer first.
+ All requests coming from our clients will go through a load balancer first.
 This will ensure requests are equally distributed among requests processing servers.
 - **API gateway** is an API management tool that sits between a client and a collection of backend services, acts as a reverse proxy to accept all, aggregate the various services required to fulfill them, and return the appropriate result, in a microservices architecture, in which case a single request could require calls to dozens of distinct applications.
 - When comes to the **Service**, let's talk about the **Storage** as well as **API design**
 - User Service